HenrikMoe/CLA-Jinsei.ai/README.md

 ## 2) Multi-SpreadSheet Data Formatting Automation

-- excel sheet content to database mapping service
+- excel sheet content mapping to CLA audit suite and Jinsei chat + Pixel
-- needs investment statements sets from compatible and not compatible excel sheets
+- needs investment statements sets from compatible and not compatible excel sheets with the current CLA transformation pipeline

-Sequence-to-Sequence TF JAX service for automating multi-spreadsheet content position format standardization.
+Sequence-to-Sequence TF JAX service for automating multi-spreadsheet content position format standardization for digestion by audit and other programs within CLA and within this joint venture.

+## 3) Blockchain Investing Gains On-Chain Data Audit

+- audit with bank statements and on chain data for verification of trading gains

 ### Service Interface/DevOps

-Shipyard container routing, REST transfer protocol preference.
+Container routing, REST transfer protocol preference.

 ### Service StartUp: Set Env & Run Models